Higher congruence companion forms: Acknowledgements

 \section{Acknowledgements}

 The first author is grateful to Paul Mezo and Yuly Billig of Carleton University, Gabor Wiese of IEM, Essen and Universit\"{a}t Regensburg for their postdoctoral support that brought this work to fruition.
-The authors also thank Frazer Jarvis and Neil Dummigan for their useful comments and suggestions and Panagiotis Tsaknias for his valuable assistance with the computations.
+The authors thank the referee for valuable comments and suggestions.
+Thanks also to Frazer Jarvis and Neil Dummigan for useful discussions on this work and Panagiotis Tsaknias for his assistance with the computations.